Anti-choicers are going after a blood sugar medication

 Both civil liability and the revivification of the Comstock Act have major implications for people with Cushing Syndrome.
 The chilling effect upon shipping and receiving “abortion drugs” could cause such delays as to practically choke off the supply chain of a much needed, safe medication.

-Ban on importation
+Ban on importation (Section 4)

-Section 4 does categorically bans the importation of mifepristone into the United States.
+Section 4 of H. R. 5646 categorically bans the importation of mifepristone into the United States.
 Section 4 states plainly that “no person may import the drug mifepristone into the United States, including by mailing such drug to individuals.”
 Combined with the potential chilling effect upon the domestic supply chain (as discussed above), blocking the importation of mifepristone could compound a supply shortage of mifepristone for the treatment of Cushing Syndrome to a devastating degree.

 Since the overturning of Roe v.
 Wade, we've seen the effects of anti-choicers’ complete incompetence when it comes to passing legislation that doesn't end up inflicting grotesque and barbaric harms.
-Whether the authors and sponsors of H. R. 5646 are too incompetent to foresee the clearly foreseeable problems that this bill would cause to those with Cushing Syndrome, or if, as is too often the case, they foresee the problems and just don't give a shit, this bill is a ridiculous attempt to keep people pregnant against their will at thr expense of patients with Cushing Syndrome.
+Whether the authors and sponsors of H. R. 5646 are too incompetent to foresee the clearly foreseeable problems that this bill would cause to those with Cushing Syndrome, or if, as is too often the case, they foresee the problems and just don't give a shit, this bill is a ridiculous attempt to keep people pregnant against their will at the expense of patients with Cushing Syndrome.
 It's just another example of a movement that will eagerly run over your grandmother if it means “winning.”

 A few months ago, their target was USAID funding for impoverished moms and babies.
 Then it was PEPFAR, the U.S. program to address HIV/AIDS.
 Today, their target is a safe blood sugar medication.
 They'll keep finding new targets in their zero sum game.
 And they just don't care who gets hurt.■